csinparallel/CSinParallel/Exemplars/StochasticGameOfLife/README.md

 | grid_omp_rand_trng/trng_calcNewGrid.cpp     | OpenMP function called each iteration using trng random library when in STOCHASTIC mode     |
 | grid_seq_rand_cpp/cpprandom_calcNewGrid.cpp | Sequential function called each iteration using C++ random library when in STOCHASTIC mode  |
 | grid_seq_rand_trng/trng_calcNewGrid.cpp     | Sequential function called each iteration using trng random library when in STOCHASTIC mode |

 The sequential versions are for reference for using these random libraries without parallelization with OpenMP.
-The Make file doesn't even build versions for this.
+The Makefile doesn't even build versions for this.
 But to see how it's done sequentially, open `grid_seq_rand_cpp/cpprandom_calcNewGrid.cpp` and look for this line:

 		#ifdef STOCHASTIC